Mindloss

 Mindloss is the first studio album by Dutch death metal band Gorefest.
 It was released in 1991 by the small Dutch label Foundation 2000 Records and reissued by Nuclear Blast in 1993.
-It was reissued again in 2005 as a double-CD with the "Tangled in Gore" and "Horrors in a Retarded Mind" demos on disc two.
+It was reissued again in 2005 as a double-CD which includes the Tangled in Gore and Horrors in a Retarded Mind demos on disc two.
 The album was released in the US in 1992 by Pavement Music.